 4. The EASDF forwards the DNS Query Request message with the target FQDN to the SMF and notifies that the FQDN is detected.

 5-6.
-If the SMF determines that Local DNS server can be served for the DNS Query, it inserts an ULCL/BP and L-PSA associated with that Local DNS server for the PDU Session.
+The SMF determines that the DNS query can be routed to an Local DN, it selects target DNAI.
+If the SMF determines that it can support the DNAI, the SMF selects the L-PSA based on the target DNAI. , The SMF inserts an ULCL/BP and L-PSA associated with that Local DNS server for the PDU Session.

 7. The SMF forwards the DNS Query Request towards the ULCL/BP, and ULCL/BP forwards the DNS Query Request to Local DNS server via the L-PSA, similar as Option D in TS 23.548 [5].